vinceramcesoliveros/Parola/README.md

 ### August 8 Notes
 - Added Connectivity, to ensure that if a user has no internet connection, it will give a toast that it has no internet connection
 - Added Images for the Event.
 Still under construction.
 Please bear with my effort.

+### August 15 Notes
+-Added Flutter Bluetooth just to test out the connection of the beacon.
+-Reinvent the architecture for enabling beacon, I should minimize the usage of SetState method.